Father of the Bride Part II: Plot

-Out for a walk, George notices that the street to their old house is blocked off and sees a demolition crew with a wrecking ball at the house, learning that Mr. Habib plans to demolish it.
-An upset George runs in and tries to stop them as the wrecking ball is about to slam into the house.
-He pleads with Mr. Habib not to tear down the house since he is going to be a father again, as there is great sentimental value to it.
-He realizes that if he is going to have another child, he wants to raise it in the house in which his family grew up.
-When George offers to buy the house back, Habib agrees on the condition that George pay him $100,000 up front.
-Although reluctant to pay that money, he gives in.
-The Bankses then move back into their house.
-As a way to further apologize to Nina, George reluctantly hires Franck to do the baby shower.
-A few weeks before the baby is due Bryan is called away to an emergency meeting in Japan, leaving Annie in George and Nina's care.
+Out for a walk, George notices that their old street is blocked off and sees a demolition crew with a wrecking ball at their old house, inferring that Mr. Habib plans to demolish it.
+Upset, George runs in and tries to stop them.
+He pleads with Mr. Habib not to do so since he is going to be a father again, as there is sentimental value to it.
+He realizes that if he will have another child, he wants to raise it there.
+When he offers to buy it back, Habib agrees on the condition that he pay him $100,000 up front.
+He reluctantly gives in.
+He and Nina then move back into it.

+Annie shows up at the Banks' house after she and Bryan had a fight.
+She is offered a great job in Boston but Bryan feels that they shouldn't move so far away with the baby coming.
+Despite hating the idea of them doing so, George encourages Annie to take the job.
+Bryan arrives to apologize and agrees to move to Boston.

-Meanwhile, Nina and Annie are moving along in their simultaneous pregnancies and need around the clock care from George.
-Matty takes over when his father George is away at work.
-Franck turns simple redecoration of Nina and George's new baby's nursery into a full-scale renovation/addition, which he affectionately calls, 'the baby's suite'.
+George hires Franck to do a double baby shower.
+A few weeks before the due date Bryan is called away to an emergency meeting in Japan, leaving Annie in George and Nina's care.
+Nina and Annie are moving along in their simultaneous pregnancies and need constant care from George.
+Matty and Franck take over while he is at work.
+Franck turns a simple redecoration of George and Nina's new baby's nursery into a full-scale renovation/addition, which he calls "the baby's suite".
 Eventually, all the stress and nights of sleep deprivation wear George out.
-When 'the baby's suite' is revealed, Franck offers George some sleeping pills from his native country called 'Vatsnik' after George tells him that he has not been getting enough sleep.
-George unknowingly takes too high of a dosage and suddenly passes out during dinner.
-The family becomes worried, which is only increased when Annie finally goes into labor.
+When the suite is revealed, Franck offers him "Vatsnik", sleeping pills from his native country, after he reveals he has not been getting enough sleep.
+He takes two which proves to be too high of a dosage and passes out before dinner.
+The family becomes worried, which is only increased when Annie goes into labor.